arthurBricq/minimal_blockchain/README.md

 List of remaining challenges

-1. Blockchain divergence: when two workers finish to mine at roughly the same time, they will both have the time to dispatch their node and they will both
+1. Blockchain divergence usually takes a few iteration to be resolved.

-2. Removing pending transactions from the server
+2. Downloading the chain from other workers when a new worker connects.

-3. Downloading the chain from other workers when a new worker connects.
+3. Even though it is unit-tested, there seems to be problems with keeping track of the divergence

 # Resources